d0rg0ld/rdforms_envri/README.md

 ### Installation + Startup

-The repo should be cloned into a folder on the target server made available via HTTP.
+This repo should be cloned into a folder on the target server made available via HTTP, including its subdirectories.

 An Ontowiki instance must be properly configured on top of a Triplestore (There is an existing adapter for Openlink Virtuoso, https://docs.ontowiki.net/VirtuosoBackend.html), featuring named graphs for descriptions and terminology as discussed above.
-The Ontowiki installation should also include the the ontologies used to populate the controlled vocabulary for form values, which currently are the SWO and EDAM ontologies
+The Ontowiki installation should include the ontologies used to populate the controlled vocabulary for form values, which currently are the SWO (https://github.com/allysonlister/swo) and EDAM (http://edamontology.org/page) ontologies from the OBO domain, as well as the terminology derived from eInfraCentral, made available in this repository in files envri_terminology.rdf and envri_user_terminology.rdf.
+In order for term labels to become visible in the Ontowiki viewer, these resources should be imported into the knowledge base via owl:imports.

 ### Structure of the code